Top 5 Outdoor Activities Along the Molalla River Corridor

 Here’s how to enjoy the top five recreational activities on the Molalla River Corridor.

 Mountain Biking Along the Molalla River

 “Mountain bikers are our primary demographic,” says David Moore, outdoor recreation planner with the BLM.
 “It’s one of the most successful multiple-use trail networks I’ve ever seen.
 Molalla River Watch, our partner group, is comprised of all three user groups (hikers, bikers, and equestrians), which is really extremely rare.
 They have volunteer trail work days where they come out together and work on the trails and everything else.”
-He recommends Trailforks, a peer-generated resource, for trail maps along with bike-centric data such how much a trail climbs or descends.
+He recommends Trailforks, a peer-generated resource for trail maps, along with bike-centric data, that shows how much a trail climbs or descends.
 Over 20 miles of trails consist of single-track and dirt roads.
 The single-track trails are marked seasonal and are closed seasonally between October 15 and April 15, and when they are muddy.

 Horseback Riding the Hardy Creek Area

 The Hardy Creek Trailhead is popular among the local trail riding community, with ample space to park horse trailers.
 Equestrian visitors share the same network of trails and forest roads used by cyclists and hikers.
 Single-track trails are closed seasonally between October 15 and April 15, and when they are muddy.
 Bikers and hikers should remember that horses have the right-of-way on trails and roads.

 Hiking the Hardy Creek Area and Rim Trail